Metelino/E-learning/README.md

 which can access django admin page.
 Admin can give a user staff status which authorizes them to make courses.
 After logging in its simply a matter of using the website functionalities.

+## Things to improve
+Landing page could definitely use so work.
+Could maybe add a redirect to a recently visited course.